Sweden, where CEOs come cheap and still deliver

 The point is borne out by a still unpublished Novus poll - the results of which were provided to Reuters - of about 1,300 managers and executives for Ledarna, the Swedish Organization for Managers.
 That showed only 4 percent wanted to move abroad to work, hardly indicating Swedish executive talent is flooding across the borders in search of better pay.

 Salary restraint at the very top may also trickle down to affect managers at lower levels.
-A very broad measure of managers included in a recurring Ledarna survey showed the average monthly salary at a modest 38,000 crowns.
+A very broad measure of managers included in a recurring Ledarna survey showed the average monthly salary at a modest 38,000 crowns ($5,200).

 “In comparison with comparable countries, we are at a lower salary level, a considerably lower level even,” Krister Andersson, statistician at Ledarna said of top executive wages.